stoenescubogdanalex/program/courses/backend/node/week2/assignment.md

 # Assignment

-TODO - We should add a task to practice postman too.
-Maybe add all their final endpoints to their collection.
-And anything else in the session that we haven't covered here yet!

-## Task 1

-You'll set up and work with your own version of the Contacts API that you saw in the session.
+You'll set up and work with your own version of a simple Contacts API.

-It will have one endpoint:
+It will start with one endpoint (and you will add more throughout the task):

 - `GET /api/contacts`